About this project

 The Green European Foundation and the Heinrich-Böll-Stiftung EU office are therefore organising joint participatory online talks to analyse what is currently at stake in this crisis and how the pandemic is influencing our daily lives as well as our political, environmental, economic and societal realities in order to stimulate the current debate and to offer inspiring content.

 The topics to be covered by the series are public health, economic and monetary policies, mobility, and more.

-Public Health and Societal Resilience: what role for the EU? with a representative of European Commission DG SANTE and Petra de Sutter, Member of the European Parliament for the Greens/EFA group & Chair of the Committee on Internal Market and Consumer Protection; Ingrid Keller, from unit Crisis management and preparedness in health at the European Commission; Moderated by Sarantis Michalopoulos, Network Editor EurActiv.
+Public Health and Societal Resilience: what role for the EU? with Petra de Sutter, Member of the European Parliament for the Greens/EFA group & Chair of the Committee on Internal Market and Consumer Protection; Ingrid Keller, from the Unit Crisis management and preparedness in health at the European Commission; Moderated by Sarantis Michalopoulos, Network Editor EurActiv.

 What future for economic and monetary policy in the EU? with Ernest Urtasun, Member of the European Parliament Greens/EFA and member of the Economic and Monetary Affairs Committee of the European Parliament, Gabriele Michalitsch, economist & political scientist, lecturer at Vienna and Klagenfurt University & guest professor in Beijing, Budapest and Istanbul, and Thierry Philipponnat, Head of research & advocacy at Finance Watch; Moderated by Jennifer Baker, Freelance EU Correspondent.